yildizdag/sponge/README.md

-This repo includes the ANSYS Mechanical APDL scripts used for finite element modeling and analysis of a biomimetic material designed based on the hexactinellid sea sponge Euplectella Aspergillum.
+Finite element modeling and analysis of a biomimetic material based on the hexactinellid sea sponge Euplectella Aspergillum.